 Others devices changed the size of the chain ring, and some provided multiple chain rings that were selected by a fork repositioning the chain.
 Of course, when you change the size of chain ring that the chain is running on, that will produce a lot of slack in the chain, which has to be dealt with.

 A functional derailleur was made by Paul de Vivie of France in 1905.
-It was sold under the Velocio mark, and shifted among four gears mounted on the crank.
+He published under the name Velocio, and was a proponent of bicycle touring and especially development of derailluers.
+Due to his efforts, the early derailluer makers were French.
+Across the channel, James Starley had leveraged his successful Rover into a megacompany, and became Raleigh bicycles.
+Raleigh bought Sturmey Archer, the internal hub maker.
+For this reason, Raleigh had no interest in derailluers, and shifter developments in England were limited.
+One of de Vivie’s designs shifted among four gears mounted on the crank.
 We would call this a front derailleur in today’s terminology.
+He made other designs that shifted the chain in cogs on the rear whell also.
 Today’s bikes use a derailleur at the front, and one at the rear, which yields a large number of gear combinations for use when riding.

 Paul de Vivie and his front derailleur